Eric Cantona’s Meaning of Life

 I won’t reveal exactly what Cantona says as that will obviously spoil it and remove the gravity of his piece.
 But this reminded me of why I watched football in the first place.

 “All the time, I get asked the same questions about my career.

 ‘What was it like playing for those United teams?
 Why did you do so well?’

 People want some kind of complex answer.
 They want some kind of secret, I think.
 But the answer is very simple.
 Sir Alex Ferguson was the master of one thing: Whenever we took the pitch for a match, after hours and hours of work, we were allowed to be free.
 We felt total freedom to move where we wanted, to play how we wanted.

 What is football if it is not about freedom?”

-I don’t care for football like I used to.
-Man United was my #1 team until 2012 when I just stopped caring about club football.
-But it was managers like Sir Alex Ferguson, players like Cantona, and teams like Manchester United who lifted my spirits until then.
+I don’t care about football like I used to.
+Manchester United was my #1 team until 2012 when I just stopped caring about club football.
+But it was managers like Sir Alex Ferguson, players like Cantona, and teams like Man United who lifted my spirits until then.
 And while my footballing fire no longer burns brightly for them, I will never forget the heat.